 A study published in the journal Animal Cognition found that cats responded more favorably to people using baby talk than those who spoke to them in a normal adult voice.

 The researchers conducted two experiments with a total of 34 domestic cats, and found that the felines were more likely to approach a person who was speaking to them in baby talk, and also spent more time looking at them.
-So why do cats seem to prefer this type of communication?
-It’s possible that they associate it with positive experiences like being fed or petted.

 Or it could be that they simply find the sound of baby talk more pleasant than our regular speech patterns.
 Either way, there’s no harm in indulging your cat with a little bit of cooing every now and then – they just might enjoy it!